jinujd/simple-grpc-connector/README.md

 * Support for SSL/TLS encryption (optional)
 * Lightweight and minimalistic design
 ## Getting Started
-### Example 1: Publishg a service and calling a function defined in the service
+### Example 1: Publishing a service and calling a function defined in the service
 #### Publishing the service over gRPC
 ```javascript
 import {GRPCConnector} from "simple-grpc-connector"